[?] Subscribe To This Site

-Can you use tea tree oil on Candida infections?
+Can you use tea tree oil on Candida and yeast infection and just how effective is it?

-Tea tree oil has been used for centuries as a plant medicine and has only recently been recognized as a potent antifungal treatment.
-Tea tree oil contains an anti-microbial called terpinen-4-ol.
-This substance is anti-inflammatory and may help activate your immune system against infections.
+So tea tree oil has actually been used for centuries as a plant medicine and it’s only recently been recognized as a powerful anti-fungal treatment.
+Tea tree oil actually contains an anti-microbial called terpinen-4-ol.
+This substance is apparently effective against certain types of bacteria and viruses.

 1. A study from the University of Western Australia found tea tree oil is effective against Candida albicans.

-2. Another study from the Institute of Microbiology in Rome found tea tree oil prevents Candida albicans from converting into yeast infections.
-The oil can be used topically due to its ability to penetrate the skin.
+2. Futhermore, another study from the Institute of Microbiology in Rome found tea tree oil prevents Candida albicans from converting into yeast infections when the oil is applied topically so it can penetrate the skin.

-3. Last, but not least, a study from the University of Leipzig, Germany tested tea tree oil against 32 types of Candida and 54 kinds of yeasts.
-They found tea tree oil was able to prevent the fungi from growing.
+3. Last, but not least, a study from the University of Leipzig, Germany tested tea tree oil against 32 types of Candida and 54 kinds of yeasts and the scientists found that tea tree oil was able to prevent the fungi from growing.

 How to Use Tea Tree Oil on Candida Infections